chhiara/git-annex-tutorial/README.md

 ```

 ### copy files outside repo
-Sometimes for running some test analysis on some data, it may be useful to work with copies of the files outside the repository.
+Sometimes for running some test analysis, it may be useful to work with copies of the files outside the repository.
 However, if we copy symbolic links outside the repository, we can end up with broken links.
 To solve this issue it is sufficient to add the <code>-L</code> option to the <code> cp</code> command:

 ```shell
 $ cp -L brain_mask_reg_FMRIB58_FA_1mm.nii.gz /home/chiara/